Does not include service & handling fees, if applicable.

 Bridget Fitzgerald, violin, is a soloist and chamber musician based in Brooklyn.
 She performs and records around the world with an eclectic roster of ensembles spanning a variety of genres including classical, rock, punk and electronica on viola, electric violin, guitar and synths.
 Bridget plays and records regularly in the NYC area with the band Stereo Off (stereo-off.com).
 She received both her Bachelor and Master of Music degrees from the Juilliard School.
 Bridget is on the violin and viola facilty at the 92nd Street Y School of Music, and the Williamsburg School of Music, as well as maintaining a private studio.

 Elise Frawley enjoys playing viola in a variety of venues, from Carnegie Hall to Rockwood Music Hall.
-She currently serves as Principal Viola and on the development committee for the Chelsea Sympho ...
+She has performed with the American Ballet Theatre Orchestra at the Metropolitan Opera House, t ...

-Born in Westchester County, New York, Elise received her Bachelor's of Music from the Manhattan School of Music, under the tutelage of Karen Dreyfus and her Master's of Music from New York University under the tutelage of Karen Ritscher, where she also served as Adjunct Instructor of Viola.
-Elise has been the recipient of several awards, including the Lucie Bigelow-Rosen Scholarship given by the Caramoor Center for the Arts, the Manhattan School of Music Merit Scholarship, New York University Talent Scholarship and the Lillian Fuchs Chamber Music Competition Award.
+Born in Westchester County, New York, Elise received her Bachelor's of Music from the Manhattan School of Music and her Master's of Music from New York University, where she also served as Adjunct Instructor of Viola.
+Elise has been the recipient of several awards, including the Lucie Bigelow-Rosen Scholarship given by the Caramoor Center for the Arts, the Manhattan School of Music Merit Scholarship, New York University Talent Scholarship, and the Lillian Fuchs Chamber Music Competition Award.

 Juliet Kurtzman began playing the violin at age 7, and was quickly discovered as a child prodigy.
 At the age of ten, she began winning competitions, and soloing with orchestras such as the Houston ...